The Village Store & Tea Room

 Village Store and Tea Room

-The shop sells bread, pies and cake from the Geordie Bakers.
-These include beer, multi-grain, rosemary sourdough, loaves; spinach and feta pies and a really delicious carrot cake.
+The shop sells bread, pies and cake from the Geordie Bakers, including beer, multi-grain, rosemary sourdough; steak and ale or spinach and feta pies and a really delicious carrot cake.

-The deadline for getting your orders in for personal delivery is usually the first Monday in the month.
+The deadline for getting your Suma orders in for personal delivery is usually the first Monday in the month.
 Please let Michael know if there are any Suma products you would like ordered as a personal order, or to stock in the shop.
 Suma is a supplier of organic and Fair Trade goods as well as a range of bagged and canned goods.
 It allows community groups to place a bulk order for high quality food and household goods.
 Michael has a catalogue in the shop, or you can search online and order from Michael.

 The Tea Room

 Already a success, the Tea Room with its offerings of coffees, teas and cold drinks, delicious home-baked cakes and a lunchtime menu of toasties, soup and sanwiches, is a welcome meeting place for those who have time to sit and watch village life from the window overlooking the green, or just to take time out from a walk or cycle along the South Tyne Valley.
 This is one of the many things that makes village life so attractive and is set to become a central part of the community.
 Come down and enjoy that cappuchino al fresco.
 All the coffee and tea sold in the tea shop are Fair Trade.

 The Tea Room is host to other activities, including the local history group on the second Monday of every month at 2.00pm and a knitting group each Tuesday at 2.00pm.
 Please come along and get involved as you relax with a drink or a toastie/soup/sandwich for lunch.
 You could even start your own group, or arrange to meet friends or clients in a very welcoming environment.